-I know from experience that when you first discover VAs exist and you suspect you might want to become one, you research the subject to death and then quickly become overwhelmed with information.
+I know from experience that when you first discover Virtual Assistants exist and you suspect you might want to be one, you research the subject to death and then quickly become overwhelmed with information.
 So, here are the most frequently asked questions about becoming a Virtual Assistant to help you decide if it’s the right career for you.

 Being a Virtual Assistant is awesome.
-I have an incredible lifestyle and have worked from countries all around the world.
-But the life of a freelancer isn’t all unicorns and fairies and it’s definitely not a way of making ‘easy money’.
-So, let me tell you what is actually involved in setting up and running a Virtual Assistant business so you can decide if it’s for you.
+I have a fantastic lifestyle and have worked in countries all around the world.
+But the life of a freelancer isn’t all unicorns and fairies, it’s definitely not a “side hustle” or a way of making easy money.
+Let me tell you what’s actually involved in setting up and running a VA business so you can decide if it’s for you.

 ChatGPT is revolutionising the way VAs work and frankly, we all need to keep up or risk becoming obsolete.
 If you’ve ever used ChatGPT you’ll know that it can do some absolutely incredible things including getting through twice the amount of work in half the time.
 But did you know that using ChatGPT’s custom instructions will produce even better results?

 AI is the most groundbreaking advancement in the history of the Virtual Assistance industry and I am all over it.
 New technology and AI are evolving at an unprecedented rate and any VA who wants to stay competitive really should stay on top of these changes because, just like our clients, we need to stay relevant if we want to stay competitive.

 Whether you’re still in the process of setting up your VA business or have already started working with clients, managing your time can be a real challenge.
 Your schedule as a business owner will be very different from when you worked as an employee, so having an effective task-management system in place will make a huge difference.